 Editorials in The Bee are the collective opinion of the editorial board, which meets regularly to discuss community concerns and issues of the day.
 Below are members of the board.

 Cheryl Dell is the Sacramento Bee's publisher and president, a position that allows her to run the newspaper in the place she calls "home."
 A native of Modesto and graduate of California State University, Sacramento, Cheryl remembers a time when there was a Florin Mall, "K" was just a street and the Capitol dome needed refurbishing.
 Before moving back to Sacramento, Cheryl was publisher of the Tacoma News Tribune and the Tri-City Herald in Kennewick, Wash.
 All told, she's been newspapering in California, Texas and Washington state for over 25 years.
-Cheryl represents The Bee on the boards of the Sacramento Area Commerce and Trade Organization (SACTO), Valley Vision, Salvation Army and the Inland Press Association.
+Cheryl represents The Bee on the boards of the Sacramento Area Commerce and Trade Organization (SACTO), Valley Vision and the Inland Press Association.
 She and her husband, Brad, have known each other since high school; they met while working at Dairy Queen and still remember when banana splits were 39 cents.
-They live in Sacramento County and consider themselves servants to their two terriers, Brindie and Langley.
+They live in Sacramento County with their Scottish terrier, Brindie.
 Cheryl Dell can be reached at firstname.lastname@example.org or 916-321-1885.

-Dan Morain, editorial page editor, covered all three branches of California state government as a news reporter, including the California Supreme Court when Rose Bird was chief justice, the Legislature when Willie Brown was speaker and the Governor's Office during Gray Davis' tenure.
+Dan Morain, editorial page editor, has been a columnist at The Bee since 2010.
+As a news reporter, he covered the California Supreme Court when Rose Bird was chief justice, the Legislature when Willie Brown was speaker and the Governor's Office during Gray Davis' tenure.
 He spent 27 years at the Los Angeles Times, where his final assignment was to be part of the team that covered the 2008 presidential campaign.
-After nine months working in public relations for Consumer Attorneys of California, he joined The Bee's editorial board in January 2010.
-He and his wife of 29 years, Claudia Morain, have three children, each of whom attended public schools and California's public universities.
-Dan Morain can be reached at email@example.com or 916-321-1907.
+After nine months working in public relations for Consumer Attorneys of California, he joined The Bee's editorial He and his wife of 29 years, Claudia Morain, have three children, each of whom attended public schools and California's public universities.
+Morain can be reached at email@example.com or 916-321-1907.

 Pia Lopez, an associate editor, was born in Washington, D.C., where her parents, one Democrat and one Republican, were Capitol Hill staffers.
 She grew up with no TV and lots of politics.
 She was a Peace Corps volunteer in Swaziland, teaching math, setting up a chicken co-op, hitchhiking all over southern Africa and learning not to take home for granted.
 She found her calling after serving as a citizen representative on the editorial board of a small paper in Minnesota.
 When the editorial page editor resigned, Pia switched careers and has been writing on editorial pages ever since.
 She has an A.B. in political science from the University of Chicago and a M.A.L.D. from the Fletcher School of Law and Diplomacy.
 Pia Lopez can be reached at email@example.com or 916-321-1904.